-The TIC is used to aid in two minute cadence target selection for the TESS mission and to calculate physical and observational properties of planet candidates.
-It is for use by both the TESS science team and the public, and it is periodically updated – the current version is TIC-5.
-TIC-5 uses the 2MASS catalog as a base and merges a large number of other photometric catalogs, including UCAC4, APASS, SDSS, WISE, etc. There are roughly 700 million stellar and extended sources in TIC-5, containing compiled magnitudes including B, V, u, g, r, i, z, J, H, K, W1-W4, G. This number will increase to over a billion sources with the addition of Gaia DR2 in a later TIC version.
-TIC-6 is expected to be released around October 2017.
+The TIC is used to help identify two-minute cadence target selection for the TESS mission, and to calculate physical and observational properties of planet candidates.
+It is for use by both the TESS science team and the public, and it is periodically updated – the current version is TIC-8.
+TIC-8 uses the GAIA DR2 catalog as a base and merges a large number of other photometric catalogs, including 2MASS, UCAC4, APASS, SDSS, WISE, etc. There are roughly 1.5 billion stellar and extended sources in TIC-8, containing compiled magnitudes including B, V, u, g, r, i, z, J, H, K, W1-W4, and G. This version was released in May 2019, and is expected to be the last official version of the TIC produced by the TESS mission, although future, independent development of the TIC is possible.

-A useful visualization tool for the TIC-5 CTL (link)
+A useful visualization tool for the TIC v8 CTL (link)

 Contact the TESS Helpdesk with any questions.